b-zhang93/Audio-Language-Classifier/README.md

 **Files:**

 1. `run_setup.sh` - bash script used to mass download files from voxforge of user submitted speech clips in multiple langauges.
-Change the parameters in the script if you wish to download different languages. default langauges are currently: English, French, Spanish, German
+Change the parameters in the script if you wish to download different languages.
+Default langauges are currently:  English, French, Spanish, German
 2. `create_melspectrograms.py` - Python script to convert all the .wav files into melspectrograms and split them into train / test folders with each language as a class folder.
 3. `mel_transform.ipynb` - Juypter notebook used for prototyping the create_melspectrogram.py file.
 Will probably remove after final version since it's redundant.
 4. `CNN.ipynb` - prototyping first two simple CNN models with the melspectrograms.
 Will be updating later to use OOP and class / methods for the models and adding more complex models models to compare results.